History of HIV/AIDS: Transmission from non-humans to humans

-HIV-1 from chimpanzees and gorillas to humans
+HIV-1 origins: cross-species transmission from chimpanzees and gorillas

-Scientists generally accept that the known strains (or groups) of HIV-1 are most closely related to the simian immunodeficiency viruses (SIVs) endemic in wild ape populations of West Central African forests.
-In particular, each of the known HIV-1 strains is either closely related to the SIV that infects the chimpanzee subspecies Pan troglodytes troglodytes (SIVcpz) or closely related to the SIV that infects western lowland gorillas (Gorilla gorilla gorilla), called SIVgor.
+Scientists found that the closest relatives of HIV-1 are simian immunodeficiency viruses (SIVs) infecting wild-living chimpanzees and gorillas in West Central Africa.
+In particular, each of the known HIV-1 strains is either closely related to the SIV that infects the chimpanzee subspecies Pan troglodytes troglodytes (SIVcpz) or closely related to the SIV that infects western lowland gorillas, called SIVgor.
 The pandemic HIV-1 strain (group M or Main) and a rare strain found only in a few Cameroonian people (group N) are clearly derived from SIVcpz strains endemic in Pan troglodytes troglodytes chimpanzee populations living in Cameroon.
 Another very rare HIV-1 strain (group P) is clearly derived from SIVgor strains of Cameroon.
 Finally, the primate ancestor of HIV-1 group O, a strain infecting 100,000 people mostly from Cameroon but also from neighbouring countries, was confirmed in 2006 to be SIVgor.
-The pandemic HIV-1 group M is most closely related to the SIVcpz collected from the southeastern rain forests of Cameroon (modern East Province) near the Sangha River.
-Thus, this region is presumably where the virus was first transmitted from chimpanzees to humans.
-However, reviews of the epidemiological evidence of early HIV-1 infection in stored blood samples, and of old cases of AIDS in Central Africa, have led many scientists to believe that HIV-1 group M early human centre was probably not in Cameroon, but rather further south in the Democratic Republic of the Congo (then the Belgian Congo), more probably in its capital city, Kinshasa (formerly Léopoldville).
+Based on this, scientists believe that Cameroon might be the initial location where HIV-1 transmitted from simians to humans.
+Later, through retrospective analysis of the co-prevalence of HIV-1 and genital ulcer disease in Africa, researchers speculated that the epicenter of the early HIV-1 epidemic could have been Kinshasa in the Democratic Republic of the Congo, further south than Cameroon, which was known as Léopoldville, Belgian Congo.